sdondley/sdondley.github.io/_notes/vimwiki.md

 3. Hit `<backspace>` to return to your original document
 4. Easily navigate between your wiki pages
 5. Easily maintain a diary.
 See [keeping a diary](/Keeping-a-diary)
+6. Absolutely fantastic for generating content as an outline which is far faster and easier to write than prose.

 ## Random tech notes
 * vimwiki is running out of my `~/git_repos` directory using the